-Once the Eye Clinics resume, Orthoptic Clinics will be on the second Tuesday of the month with Julie Parker.
-Sue Fraser hold Optometry Clinics every term usually on a Thursday (please contact Kerry Purnell for more details).
+Orthoptic Clinics will be on the second Tuesday of the month with Julie Parker.
+Sue Fraser holds Optometry Clinics every term usually on a Thursday (please contact Kerry Purnell for more details).

 School immunisations occur in school and are delivered by the Sirona Immunisations Team throughout the year: You will be sent consent forms which need to be returned to school.

 - Seasonal Influenza (‘Flu) Vaccine nasal spray will be available from October for all pupils up to and including those aged 17 years of age.

 - Meningitis ACWY vaccine for all Year 9 pupils